 Professor Russo Bullaro intentionally does not address the question of Elena Ferrante’s “true identity” in her analysis, an issue that she and Love consider to be of little importance and that only distracts readers from the writing of the author.

-I met Grace Russo Bullaro at her office at Lehman College, the City University of New York in the Bronx.
+I met Grace Russo Bullaro in her office at Lehman College, the City University of New York in the Bronx.
 We talked about Ferrante and the book she edited with Stephanie Love.
 She told me, and also the readers of La Voce di New York, about the birth of the idea for their book, and their decision to focus on the theme of smarginatura.
 Smarginatura is how Ferrante and her characters break “margins” of all kinds: historical and literary, as well as the margins in relationships.

 Why a book about Ferrante?

 “We could say that the book was born out of my ‘love’ for Elena Ferrante.
 But if this is love, then it’s a troubled love, not an easy one.
 It often happens that projects are born out of an idea that disturbs and needles you, and the only way to get rid of that underlying unease is to figure out the reasons for that reaction.
 Ferrante is the kind of author that leaves a mark on you.
 She slaps you in the face, making you rethink everything about your relationship with other women, with your mother, with your daughter, with your friends.
 And her storytelling is magnificent.
 The more you read, the more you’re drawn in.
 You want to know what happens to Elena and Lila, the little mystery that goes along with Lila.
 The reader knows right away that it’s going to take a long time to tell you that story, but it will be worth the time.”

 When did you decide to write the book?